justAnotherDev/WebSniffer/README.md

 ```

+###Trying It Out

+A sample iOS project has been included to demonstrate usage.
+The iOS project is by no means distribuition ready, but shows basic functionality of WebSniffer.

 ###Including In Your Own Project

-• Add WebSniffer and WebSnifferURLProxy to your project.
+* Add WebSniffer and WebSnifferURLProxy to your project.

-• Add to your app delegate:
+* Add to your app delegate:
 ```objectivec
 - (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions {